frankjmontero/Study-notes/GeneralHighlights.md

 _____
 # **OOP**

-OO is about ***simulating the real*** world in a computer.
+**Technical**: OOP is about ***simulating the real*** world in a computer.
+OOP is a programming model that focuses on data fields that can have particular behaviors and attributes known as objects.
+Each object represent a portion of our system.

+**Simple**: It's a programming approach where we see the system as one or more elements with individual properties and behaviors.

 ## Use Case

-Describes the *objects* that will be used to create the application.
-It also describes what *messages* (behavior) an object understands.
+Use case is step by step description of a particular interactions an user will have with the system.
+It includes who the user is, how will they interact with the system and how will the system respond.

 ## **Abstraction**

-Knowing what something does without knowing how it does it (for instance, abstract classes and interfaces define the signature of methods, classes and fields, but the only ones that know how they will be used and implemented are the classes that will make use of those abstract classes and interfaces).
-Hide what you want to hide and show what you want to show.
+Knowing what something does without knowing how it does it (for instance, abstract classes and interfaces define the signature of methods, classes and fields, but the only ones that know how they will work and be implemented are the classes that will make use of those abstract classes and interfaces).

+- Hide what you want to hide and show what you want to show.
 Take out the individual characteristics and leave the common ones.
-Separate the unique traits and use only the shared ones.
+- Separate the unique traits and use only the shared ones.

 ## **Encapsulation**